nponeccop/HNC/README.md

 - Parser
 - Type inference using UUAG, including injection of explicit template parameters when C++ doesn't infer them
 - Identifier- and scope-preserving translation from AST into graph IR and back using HOOPL dominator analysis
-- A rudimentary and buggy optimizer of the IR using HOOPL
+- An optimizer of the IR using HOOPL (almost; only inlining and dead code elimination)
 - Compiler of closures into C++ functors using UUAG (almost)
 - C++ pretty printer (almost)
 - A Boost.Build plugin to integrate .hn files into C++ projects

+## Recent advances as of Jul 21 2015

+- Fixed almost all optimizer bugs
+- Working on loop generation

 ## What is not done

 - Proper error reporting
-- Loops and assignments
+- Assignments
-- The inliner is buggy for HOFs
 - The instantiator of polymorphic code into monomorphic is not implemented
 - Module system, namespace support, HNI implementation and C++ integration in general are rudimentary or missing
 - Priorities of C++ infix operators are broken
 - RAII should be used with care
-- Our Boost-based implementation of a generalization of <code>std::bind1st</code> only works under MSVC
 - SPL support is almost missing
 - Polymorphic constants like “empty list” are not supported